edgedb/edgedb-js/docs/api/connection.rst

                 UNION INSERT MyType { a := x };
             `)

-    .. js:method:: query(query: string, args)
+    .. js:method:: query<T>(query: string, args): T[]

-        Run a query and return the results as a :js:class:`Set` instance.
+        Run a query and return the results as an array.
+This method **always** returns an array.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.

-    .. js:method:: querySingle(query: string, args)
+    .. js:method:: querySingle<T>(query: string, args): T

-        Run a singleton-returning query and return its element.
+        Run a singleton-returning query and return the result.

         This method takes :ref:`optional query arguments
         <edgedb-js-api-async-optargs>`.